cjus/node-neo4j-presentation/presentation/teleprompt.md

 Note that the run function accepts two parameters and returns a JavaScript promise.

-The first parameter to run is the query template and the second is an object with the  query's parameters.
+The first parameter to the run function is the query template and the second is an object with the  query's parameters.

 This allows Neo to cache query plans (template) for added efficiency.